 I decided to take the bull by the horns and make my dreams come true.
 This spring I had my Trophy finally painted the right colour:

-We’re already thinking about our rides for 2019.
+We’re already planning our rides for 2020.
 I can’t wait!

 2 thoughts on “From Scooter Riding to Motorcycle Touring – My Motorcycling Journey”